esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

 -  Which MCU to target? · esp32c3
 -  Use template default values? · true

+For this explanation we will use the default values, if you want further modifications, see the [addtional prompts] when not using default values.

 It should generate a file structure like this:

 ```text